 [To freeze: Place the completely cooled soup in Ziplock bags, press out the extra air and lay them flat on a rimmed baking sheet and place in freezer until frozen.
 That way they make nice thin packages and stack easier in the freezer (and your suitcase).
 I always double bag them just in case of a leak.]

-Couple of other tiny changes … I used Yukon gold potatoes rather than parsnips and cremini mushrooms in place of white as I think they add more flavor.
-Creminis (sometimes called, baby bella), look similar to the white button mushrooms, but are brown and have an earthier taste.
+A couple of other tiny changes … I used Yukon gold potatoes rather than parsnips and cremini mushrooms in place of white as I think they add more flavor.
+Creminis (sometimes called baby bella), look similar to the white button mushrooms, but are brown and have an earthier taste.
 When buying the mushrooms, be sure the caps are tightly closed.
-It may be an old wives’ tale (hmm, is that me?), but I have heard that mushrooms loose their flavor as the caps open.
+It may be an old wives’ tale (hmm, is that me?), but I have heard that mushrooms lose their flavor as the caps open.
 I have made this soup with fennel and leeks, too, but it is perfect as is.

 4 lbs. boneless beef chuck, fat trimmed and cut in bite-size pieces

 Lindberg-Snider Porterhouse Roast & Seasoning (or your favorite steak seasoning)

 3-4 medium carrots, peeled and chopped